cassmastern/lers-sandbox/docs/sec_freeform/identity.md

 From local databases to federated APIs, identity infrastructure evolved to solve real problems: password fatigue, operational overhead, cloud integration, mobile support.
 Each era built on its predecessors rather than replacing them — which is why modern enterprises run archaeological layers of authentication, all simultaneously.

-The login button you click today is the visible tip of a 30-year accumulation of protocols, compromises, and architectural decisions.
+The login button we click today is the visible tip of a 30-year accumulation of protocols, compromises, and architectural decisions.
 Understanding that history helps you navigate the hybrid mess we've inherited—and design better systems for the future.

 Identity infrastructure is never "done."
 It's a living system that adapts to new threats, new devices, and new organizational needs.
 The next chapter is already being written.